 how to use your diy scalp hair mask

 Your hair mask is ready once it has it has firmed up in the fridge, allowing you to easily use it on your scalp and roots.
 I recommend starting to apply it on any dry, flaky, irritated areas first.
 After those areas are done, go ahead and apply it to the rest of the scalp.
 This hair mask is designed for the scalp, but no worries if you get some on your hair too.
 Gently massage the hair mask into the scalp after applying.
+Using a scalp massager can help the hair mask penetrate the scalp while also gently removing dandruff, reducing itchiness, and reducing excess oil.

 Leave the hair mask on for a minimum of 15 minutes and up to 2 hours.
 Leaving the hair mask on for 30 minutes to an hour will soothe the dry, scalp for most people.
 Lastly, make sure to shampoo hair very well and rinse thoroughly.
 Repeat shampooing if needed.